M6LI/PINNs-for-congestion-PDEs/README.md

 # PINNs for a Congestion-Driven PDE with Transported Capacity
 Based on arXiv:[TBC]
 This repository contains a **Physics-Informed Neural Network (PINN)** implementation in PyTorch for a congestion-type PDE system derived analytically.
-The aim is to explore and approximate solutions in regimes close to **hard congestion**, where classical numerical solvers and standard PINNs face significant challenges.
+The aim is to improve our understanding of the qualitative properties of this system without resorting to traditional methods (e.g. finite difference) which do not scale well to higher dimensions.

 ---